-term ecological value than the impact.

-Commercial and industrial development shall

-If a site is such that all beneficial use of the property is precluded due to wetland restrictions, then the parcel shall be allowed to develop as follows:

-- a maximum of one dwelling unit per Lot of Record; or - 4. at a gross density of one dwelling unit per ten acres (1 DU/10 AC).
-No parcel shall be created after December 1, 1992, which consists entirely of wetlands, unless accompanied by a deed restriction which prohibits future development on the parcel.

-m.
-Development shall be required to locate on the nonwetland portions of a development site.
-The Land Development Code shall permit residential

-Comprehensive Plan Policy Consistency Analysis densities to be transferred from wetland areas to contiguous non-wetland areas within the same development subject to the provisions of Policy 2.123-C3. n.
+Comprehensive Plan Policy Consistency Analysis 13. mining that meets state and federal regulations; or 14. expansion of an existing use or a new use where upon consultation with the appropriate regulatory agency (prior to permitting) it is determined that the proposed mitigation implements all or part of an agency or jurisdiction's plan and provides greater long term ecological value than the impact. k.
+Commercial and industrial development shall locate on the non-wetland portion of a development site.
+1. If a site is such that all beneficial use of the property is precluded due to wetland restrictions, then the parcel shall be allowed to develop as follows: 3. a maximum of one dwelling unit per Lot of Record; or 4. at a gross density of one dwelling unit per ten acres (1 DU/10 AC).
+No parcel shall be created after December 1, 1992, which consists entirely of wetlands, unless accompanied by a deed restriction which prohibits future development on the parcel. m.
+Development shall be required to locate on the non- wetland portions of a development site.
+The Land Development Code shall permit residential densities to be transferred from wetland areas to contiguous non-wetland areas within the same development subject to the provisions of Policy 2.123-C3. n.
 In accordance with Section 163.3184(6)(c), F.S., the County shall defer the delineation of jurisdictional wetland limits and wetland mitigation amounts to the applicable federal, state or regional permitting agency.
-0. All permits from an agency with jurisdiction shall be approved prior to, or concurrently with, the County issuing a final development order.
-Polk County will coordinate with regulatory agencies to identify and implement procedures to support compliance with permit terms and conditions as part of the County's building inspection and code enforcement activities.
-SECTION 2.124-B - AIRPORT-IMPACT DISTRICTS.
-OBJECTIVE 2.124-B: The Polk County Plan shall provide for aviation-compatible land uses around airports licensed for public use, by limiting or restricting incompatible land uses and activities, as defined by the Polk County Airport Zoning Regulations of the Joint Airport Zoning Board (JAZB), consistent with the objectives and policies of the Transportation Element, Section 3.200.
+0. All permits from an agency with jurisdiction shall be approved prior to, or concurrently with, the County issuing a final development order. identify with pe ounty will coordinate with regulatory agencies to and implement procedures to support compliance rmit terms and conditions as part of the County's g inspection and code enforcement activities.
+SECTIO ON 2.124-B - AIRPORT-IMPACT DISTRICTS. for avia for pub uses an Zoning (JAZB) TIVE 2.124-B: The Polk County Plan shall provide ation-compatible land uses around airports licensed lic use, by limiting or restricting incompatible land d activities, as defined by the Polk County Airport Regulations of the Joint Airport Zoning Board , consistent with the objectives and policies of the prtation Element, Section 3.200.
 The site is located in the Height Notification Zone for the Bartow Municipal Airport.
 Due to the distance of the subject property away from the airport, no adverse impacts upon airport operations are expected.